A Copula Model for Non-Gaussian Multivariate Spatial Data

 \subsection{Data and marginal models}

-In this section, we apply our model to estimate the joint dependence structure of daily mean temperature and daily mean atmospheric pressure readings in Oklahoma, USA.
-We consider 17 stations in the central part of the state: Acme, Apache, Chandler, Chickasha, Fort Cobb, Guthrie, Hinton, Marena, Minco, Ninnekah, OKC East, OKC North, Perkins, Shawnee, Stillwater, Washington and Watonga.
+In this section, we apply our model to estimate the joint dependence structure of daily mean temperature (\texttt{TAVG}, average of all 5-minute averaged temperature observations each day) and daily mean atmospheric pressure (\texttt{PAVG}, average of all 5-minute averaged station air pressure observations each day) readings in Oklahoma, USA.
+The data are available at \texttt{mesonet.org}.
+The aim of this study is to estimate the proposed copula model using the observed values at several stations and then interpolate data at new locations.
+We consider 17 weather stations in the central part of the state: Acme, Apache, Chandler, Chickasha, Fort Cobb, Guthrie, Hinton, Marena, Minco, Ninnekah, OKC East, OKC North, Perkins, Shawnee, Stillwater, Washington and Watonga.
 These stations are located close to each other with the maximum distance between two stations being 170 kilometers.
 The area of interest has no big mountains and the weather conditions remain consistent across the area.
-The proposed copula-based LMC model \ref{base_model} may therefore be suitable for modeling the joint dependence of temperature and pressure data when unobserved factors affect the temperature and pressure at all stations in this area.
-The data are available at \texttt{mesonet.org}.
+The proposed copula model (\ref{base_model}) may therefore be suitable for modeling the joint dependence of temperature and pressure data when unobserved factors (common weather patterns) affect the temperature and pressure at all stations in this area.

 Weather patterns can change in winter and therefore we selected observations from May 1st to September 30th, 2015, 153 days in total.